 As mentioned above, you'll have three types of interviews at Google: program management, technical and leadership.

 3.2.1 Program management interview preparation

-For program management interviews, we recommend starting with the following video which outlines how Google thinks about program management.
+For program management interviews, we recommend starting with our program management primer.
+Also, take a look at the following video, which outlines how Google thinks about program management.

 Here is a summary of the video:

 - Communication and influence.
 Make sure you communicate in a structured way and use data to anchor your arguments whenever possible.

 - Navigating ambiguity.
 Show you use program requirement documents and roadmaps to align stakeholders and move forward despite ambiguity.

 - Stakeholder management.
 Show you are proactive about managing stakeholders by constantly making sure everyone is aligned and trying to anticipate issues before they arise.

 - Technical partnership.
 Make it clear you're comfortable diving into technical details when your team needs you to.